jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_format_set_underline.rs` - Demonstrates setting underline properties
   for a format.

-* `doc_image.rs` - This example shows how to create an image object and use it to insert the image into a worksheet.

 * `doc_image_dimensions.rs` - This example shows how to get some of the properties of an Image that will be used in an Excel worksheet.